7 Ways to Get a Head Start on Your College Apps This Summer

 - Would you be happy to attend each school you apply to if accepted?

-You can answer a lot of these questions by visiting the college’s website and by viewing college profiles on CollegeData.
+You can answer a lot of these questions by visiting the college’s website and by viewing college profiles on CollegeData, which you can access using College Search.
 If possible, visit as many colleges as you can (either in person or virtually), talk to students, and connect with admissions representatives.
-To get started, see Narrowing Down Your College List and Looking at Colleges Side by Side.
+For tips on choosing colleges for your final list, see Narrowing Down Your College List and Looking at Colleges Side by Side.

 2. Decide If You’ll Apply Early